-Cash available for distributions allocable to members, other than those participating in the distribution reinvestment plan ("DRIP") and the manager, is distributed at the end of each calendar month.
-Cash available for distribution allocable to members who participate in the DRIP is used to purchase additional units at the end of each calendar month and hence is retained by the company.
-The manager's allocable share of cash available for distribution is distributed not more frequently than with cash distributions to members.
+Cash available for distributions allocable to members electing such distributions is disbursed at the end of each calendar month.
+The manager's allocable share of cash available for distribution is also distributed not more frequently than cash distributions to members.

-To determine the amount of cash to be distributed in any specific month, the company relies in part on its forecast of full year profits, which takes into account the difference between the forecasted and actual results in the year and the requirement to maintain a cash reserve.
+To determine the amount of cash to be distributed in any month, the company relies in part on its forecast of full-year net income, which takes into account the difference between the forecasted net income for the remainder of the year and actual results in the year to date and the requirement to maintain a cash reserve.